joem/dotfiles/README.markdown

 vimrc to have a line like
 `execute pathogen#infect('bundle/{}', '~/src/vim/bundle/{}')`

+### Undating  a plugin bundle from a git repo

+To update, `cd` into the bundle's directory and then `git pull`.
+If you'd prefer to see what's going to change before doing the pull, use `git fetch && git log ..origin/master`, and after you're happy, you can then do `git pull` to make the update happen.

+### Updating a plugin bundle that isn't from a git repo

+Simply replace the file(s) or directory with the newer version.

 ### Removing a bundle

 Easy...
 Just delete the bundle's directory from the appropriate bundly folder,